Eason0127/Lensfree_Microscope/Report_M1.md

   </div>
 </div>

 This image below shows a decrease in SSIM when the cut-off frequency goes larger and larger. $f_0$ is the maximum frequency that the sensor can detect which is $f_{max}$.
 With the index increasing by $1$, the cut-off frequency increases by $10\%$ .
 For example, $f_2$ is $120\%$ of $f_0$ .
 The SSIM metric decreases because the additional frequencies beyond $f_0$ are not present in the captured data.
 Thus, including them (or attempting to reconstruct them) introduces artifacts and aliasing, degrading the overall reconstruction quality.
-The SSIM does not change from $f_4$ onwards because the maximum frequency of the image is between $f_3$ and $f_4$.
-Therefore, even if the cutoff frequency is increased after $f_4$, there will be no change because all the frequencies of the image have been included.
+The SSIM does not change since $f_4$ because the maximum frequency of the image is between $f_3$ and $f_4$.
+Therefore, even if the cutoff frequency is increased, there will be no change because all the frequencies of the image have been included.
 This is in line with the expectation.

 <div align="center">
     <figure>